Under the Gun (The Sisters of Mercy song): Song information

 Chris Roberts in Melody Maker described the song as "a big Berlin ballad (of Heart, Roxette, etc)" with "several thousand epic heartbreaking refrains" of the chorus hook "Are you living for love?" noting Eldritch's "restrained guitar foreplay" and "fiendish subliminal rant", while comparing it to "the melodrama of Bowie's 'Sweet Thing/Candidate".

 The song is mostly a cover of "Two Worlds Apart", a song written by Hughes and Seeman and released on Hughes' album Welcome to the Edge.
 It appeared earlier as a love theme for the characters of Michael & Julia in the television series Santa Barbara.

+“Under The Gun” was originally planned for inclusion on The Crow: Original Motion Picture Soundtrack release.
+After the accidental death of Brandon Lee during production, the filmmakers dropped The Sisters of Mercy’s “Under The Gun”.

 Critical reception

 Karen Holmes, The Network 40 praised the song: "Nunn rounds out Andrew's talent for finding incredible females voices to collaborate with.
 Andrew's contribution to the sexual passion is subliminal with taunting vocals that intensifies Nunn's pipes."

 In a glowing review in Melody Maker, Chris Roberts wrote "This is a colossus of a record...ironic and yet thoroughly serious, the spoof vulture of youth culture chimes in belalugubriously [sic] ...Gothic only as in arch, this is as far from indie as it gets.
 A black (comedy) beauty".

 Larry Flick for Single Reviews in Billboard lauded the "Pure gothic tune from this descendant act of Bauhaus et al" writing "Vocals blend beautifully in chorus" while opining "the emphasis on max atmosphere may make track obtuse for newcomers."